Martchus/PKGBUILDs/README.md

 It also contains a script called `makecontainerpkg` which behaves like `makechrootpkg` from Arch Linux's devtools but uses the previously mentioned container image.
-Therefore it does *not* require devtools, a chroot setup and systemd-nsapwn.
+Therefore it does *not* require devtools, a chroot setup and systemd-nspawn.
 Instead, any container runtime should be sufficient (tested with Docker and Podman).

 The usage of `makecontainerpkg` is very similar to `makechrootpkg`.
 Simply run